-- Follow up with a good, brightening serum that contains vitamin C to restore your natural glow and diminish the look of fine lines and wrinkles.
+- Treat your skin with a brightening serum that contains vitamin C to restore your natural glow and diminish the look of fine lines and wrinkles.

-- Use a moisturizer with cetearyl alcohol to moisturize and soften skin.
+- Use a moisturizer with cetearyl alcohol, like our Crème de la Cream, to moisturize and soften skin.

-- And be sure to treat yourself with a detoxifying charcoal mask that not only draws out impurities but nourishes the skin with cetearyl alcohol.
+- Add a detoxifying charcoal mask, like our Prince Charcoal, a few times a week- it not only draws out impurities, but nourishes the skin with cetearyl alcohol.

 Frequently Asked Questions About Cetearyl Alcohol